Dominic Thopia: Ecclesiastical career

 In northern Albania at the same time, cities such as Drisht, Shas, Balec, and possibly Sapë were under the control of a bishop who held both religious and secular power.
-This example likely influenced Dominic’s ambition to secure the vacant archbishopric in Dubrovnik in 1360.
+This example may have influenced Dominic's ambition to secure the vacant archbishopric in Dubrovnik in 1360.
 His primary ally in this effort was a man named Theodore from Drisht.
 However, the council of Dubrovnik was alert to this threat.
 They had been forewarned by the late Archbishop Elijah Saraka, who, on his deathbed, had cautioned them about potential dangers to the city's autonomy.
 Saraka mentioned that it would have been easy for him to seize power or hand it over to others.
 The Dubrovnik leaders, acting on this warning, intercepted letters written by Theodore, which referred to simony, causing a scandal.
 On May 4, 1360, the city sent a chancellor to the Pope to request a new archbishop, specifically opposing any attempt by a Dalmatian, Albanian, or Venetian or even someone from Dubrovnik to claim the position.
 By May 6, the council had decided to expel Bishop Dominic from the city, and Theodore was expelled on May 8.

 After his expulsion from Dubrovnik, Dominic sought the support of King Louis I. He convinced the king to take action against the citizens of Dubrovnik, leading to a special deputation being sent to the king on December 16.
 The deputation included "false, forged, and fraudulent letters" that had been sent by the Bishop of Korčula in an attempt to secure the archbishopric of Dubrovnik.

 In 1362, Dubrovnik appointed a new archbishop, the Genoese Hugo Cigala.
 As a result, Dominic's efforts to gain the archbishopric were completely undone.